 Downloading from the Internet can sometimes result in a corrupted download.
 If the calibre installer you downloaded is not opening, try downloading it again.
-If re-downloading it does not work, download it from an alternate location70.
+If re-downloading it does not work, download it from an alternate location72.
 If the installer still doesn't work, then something on your computer is preventing it from running.

 - Try temporarily disabling your antivirus program (Microsoft Security Essentials, or Kaspersky or Norton or McAfee or whatever).
-This is most likely the culprit if the upgrade process is hanging in the middle. - Similarly, if the installer is failing/rolling back and you have Microsoft PowerToys running, quit it. - Try rebooting your computer and running a registry cleaner like Wise registry cleaner 71. - Try a clean install.
+This is most likely the culprit if the upgrade process is hanging in the middle. - Similarly, if the installer is failing/rolling back and you have Microsoft PowerToys running, quit it. - If you have installed to a non-standard location, try running the installer as Administrator - Try rebooting your computer and running a registry cleaner like Wise registry cleaner73. - Try a clean install.
 That is, uninstall calibre, delete C:\Program Files\Calibre2 (or wherever you previously chose to install calibre).
 Then re-install calibre.
 Note that uninstalling does not touch your books or settings. - Try downloading the installer with an alternate browser.
 For example if you are using Microsoft Edge, try using Firefox or Chrome instead. - If you get an error about a missing DLL on Windows, then most likely, the permissions on your temporary folder are incorrect.
-Go to the folder C:\Users\Username\AppData\Local in Windows Explorer and then right click on the Temp folder and select Properties and go to the Security tab.
+Go to the folder C:\Users\USERNAME\AppData\Local in Windows Explorer and then right click on the Temp folder and select Properties and go to the Security tab.
 Make sure that your user account has full control for this folder.

-If you still cannot get the installer to work and you are on Windows, you can use the calibre portable install72, which does not need an installer (it is just a ZIP file).
+If you still cannot get the installer to work and you are on Windows, you can use the calibre portable install74, which does not need an installer (it is just a ZIP file).